Antimima turneriana (L.Bolus) H.E.K.Hartmann

 Mesembryanthemum evolutum, Ruschia evoluta

-Antimima evoluta is a small, succulent shrub that forms a compact, caespitose cushion with densely, compressed leaves and bear small, purple flowers.
+Antimima evoluta is a small succulent shrub that forms a compact caespitose cushion with densely compressed leaves and bears small purple flowers.
 The stem is short, basally branched with the remnants of old dry leaves.
-Paired leaves are semi-globose, silvery-green, waxed, up to 0.2 inch (0.5 cm) long and about the same in diameter.
-Flowers are tiny, daisy-like and up to 0.6 inch (1.5 cm) in diameter.
+Paired leaves are semi-globose, silvery-green, waxed, up to 0.2 inches (0.5 cm) long with an equal width.
+The tiny flowers are daisy-like and up to 0.6 inches (1.5 cm) in diameter.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).